Community Based Accountability System

 - An Annual Summary

-Ensure academic success for all students so that every student reaches their maximum learning potential.
+Ensure academic success and growth for all students so that every student reaches their maximum learning potential.

 Ensure all students are prepared with the knowledge, skills and dispositions to be transition ready.

-Ensure the district is financially responsible/efficient and using its resources to further the district mission.
+Ensure the district is financially responsible and utilizes its resources to further the district mission.